 The next day I collected as many petals from various flowers around the park and placed them elaborately around the foot and branches of the tree.
 I’m not sure if a squirrel would know or appreciate the meaning, or whether it would simply think that I’d inconvenienced them even further; hopefully the former.
 I hope she or he found their baby in the end.

 What I did not know at the time was that the squirrel (and me) chasing the baby was an omen for my own life.
-I would be walking through the unknown, trying to get access to my 11 month old son after my partner left months later.
+I would be walking through the unknown, trying to see my 11 month old son more regularly after my partner left months later.

 Of course, I do not feel I am so important to have had a squirrel sacrificed in front of me so that I’d see a sign from God – but I happened to be there at that moment in time to see what was already about to happen.
 It was a synchronistic moment.